 Recently, the marine snail Murex trunculus has been identified as possibly being the elusive chilazon, and many use its dye.

-Most communities, however, view the findings of these groups as uncertain, and therefore continue to wear only white fringes, awaiting the coming of Moshiach, when Elijah himself will guide us in uncovering the identity of the chilazon.
+diminished spiritual state.
+As such, most continue to wear only white fringes, awaiting the coming of Moshiach, when Elijah himself will guide us in uncovering the identity of the chilazon.

 Rabbi Menachem Posner